cortesporcz/e-commerce/README.md

 ## Installation
 Open in VS Code.
 If you do not have VS code you must install it.

-Using the terminal, install node.js v16.
-If you have homebrew, the command should look like the following (brew install node@16), however this may vary and the documentation should be consulted.
+Using the terminal, install node.js.
+Should already be installed.

-Once node.js v16 is installed, in the terminal, utilize the command npm init -y to initialize and create a package.json where project files will be stored.
+Once node.js is installed, in the terminal, utilize the command npm init -y to initialize and create a package.json where project files will be stored.

 Next, use the terminal to run the command npm i to install the dependencies associated with this application (developers may need to install dependencies directly from the command line).